Randl/randl.github.io/_pages/about.md

 I'm a Physics Ph.D. student in Technion, advised by [Netanel Lindner](https://phsites.technion.ac.il/lindner/).
 You can find more details about my experience in [resume](/assets/pdf/resume.pdf).

+**Research interests**:
-**Research interests**: I'm interested in condensed matter theory and, in particular, topological phases as well as application of deep learning and self-supervised learning in physics.
+I'm interested in the condensed matter theory of strongly correlated materials and, in particular, topological phases and topological quantum computing, as well as the application of deep learning and self-supervised learning in physics.
-Currently I focus on edge modes and interfaces in topological state, e.g., Kitaev spin liquid, fractional quantum Hall, p+ip superconductors.
+Currently, I focus on edge modes and interfaces in topological states, e.g., fractional quantum Hall, Kitaev spin liquid, and p+ip superconductors.
 I also have a [Telegram channel](https://t.me/j_links) where I post links to research I find interesting.

 **Previously**: